You can get anything you want:

 And whatever its shape, the hat continues to mean to me that there is a Higher, Deeper Truth in the world than any judge, any Attorney General, any President, or any Pharaoh.

 It’s my — our — “Alice’s Restaurant.”
 Or maybe “Alice’s Restaurant” is Arlo’s yarmulke.
-If you want to watch and hear Arlo singing the song, click here: here.
-[Or play video, below.]
+If you want to watch and hear Arlo singing the song, click here.
+[Or play embedded video, below.]

 Why listen to it?
 Not just nostalgia or historical curiosity about the long-gone ‘60s.
 Here we are, so many years later, in the midst of another brutal, unwinnable war, in the midst of many other restrictions on our civil liberties, in the midst of other judges who bow down to super-wealth and super-power, in the midst of damage to our earth we couldn’t even imagine in 1967.
 It’s not just judges we need to go Beyond.
 It’s Big Oil, Big Coal, Big Banking, the bullies of Talk Radio, all the Big Guns.